 How can I make Transmission work with a VPN?

-1. Turn on the VPN firewall or kill switch
+1. Turn on the VPN network lock or kill switch

-Most VPN services have a kill switch or firewall (this one is different from the Windows Defender firewall) which disconnects your internet when there is no VPN connection.
+Most VPN services have a kill switch or network lock (this one is different from the Windows Defender firewall) which disconnects your internet when there is no VPN connection.

-Your VPN connection can be disrupted by various reasons, and you might not even be aware of that.
+Your VPN connection can be disrupted for various reasons, and you might not even be aware of that.

 When this thing happens, the torrent download will not stop or pause but will continue downloading without the VPN connection.

-Enabling the kill switch or firewall feature depending on the VPN service could help you if your Transmission BitTorrent client is not working with a VPN connection.
+Enabling the kill switch or Network Lock feature depending on the VPN service could help you if your Transmission BitTorrent client is not working with a VPN connection.

-Some VPNs have what is called a firewall feature which is equivalent to a kill switch.
+Some VPNs have what is called a network lock feature which is equivalent to a kill switch.

 In case your VPN has a system-wide firewall that stays active after you exit the VPN client, we recommend that you activate it.